wycomco/autopkg-recipes/README.md

 autopgk-recipes
 ===============

-Recipes for use with AutoPkg (https://github.com/autopkg/autopkg)
+wycomco Recipes for use with AutoPkg (https://github.com/autopkg/autopkg)

 Main target is to support wycomco's naming convention for munki repositories.
 Furthermore we are translating the munki relevant information to display German descriptions for our user base.